 Caters for 100 vehicles.
 Walardi is the only campground with and without generators area.

 Located only 1 km from Great Northern Highway and accessible by 2WD.
-Offers cabins, safari tents, powered/unpowered sites.
+Offers cabins, safari tents, and powered/unpowered sites.
 You can also leave your trailer or caravan and go exploring Purnululu National Park.

 You can book a 4WD Bus Tour or a scenic helicopter flight.

-In summary their facilities include:
+In summary, their facilities include: